kubedb/cli/docs/concepts/databases/postgres.md

 ### spec.standbyMode

-`spec.standby` is an optional field that specifies the standby mode (_warm / hot_) to use for standby replicas.
+`spec.standby` is an optional field that specifies the standby mode (_Warm / Hot_) to use for standby replicas.
 In **hot standby** mode, standby replicas can accept connection and run read-only queries.
 In **warm standby** mode, standby replicas can't accept connection and only used for replication purpose.

 ### spec.streamingMode